jezzsantos/saastack/docs/decisions/0070-logging-crashes-auditing-measuring-usage.md

 1. Developers of SaaS systems need to be aware of these 5 things at all times while designing their software.
 So having it in one abstraction reminds them of those 5 things.
 2. There needs to be an easy and consistent way to capture these 5 kinds of data (and reuse it between these 5 different mechanisms).
 Rather than engineering 5 different ways, and injecting 5 different things into the code.
-3. A single well-known abstraction will need to be provided to work across any cloud platform (e.g., Azure, AWS, GoogleCloud) in any deployment topology (e.g., Monolith, Microservices, etc).
+3. A single well-known abstraction will need to be provided to work across any cloud platform (e.g., Azure, AWS, GoogleCloud) in any deployment topology (e.g., Monolith, Microservices, etc.).

 ## Considered Options